-Let's assume that the doctor charges you $150/visit and you need to visit several times.
+Let's assume that the physician charges you $150 per visit and you need to visit several times.

-The first time you visit the doctor, you will have to pay all of that $150 yourself.
+The first time you visit the physician, you will pay all of that $150 yourself.
 You still have $100 left towards the unsatisfied deductible.

 On second visit, you will have to pay $100 yourself.
-You have now completely satisfied your annual deductible.
-After that, the plan pays the remaining $50.
+Now that you have completely satisfied your deductible per certificate period, the insurance plan pays the remaining $50.

-For any subsequent treatment (whether for the same condition or a different condition), you don't have to pay the deductible again.
-The insurance company will pay 100% for covered medical expenses, up to $50,000.
-If you incur any expenses beyond $50,000, you will be responsible to pay that amount.
+For any subsequent treatment, whether for the same condition or a different condition, you don't have to pay the deductible again.
+Beacon International plan will pay 100% for covered medical expenses, up to $60,000.
+However, if your medical expenses are beyond $60,000, you will be responsible for that.

 Let's assume that you are in an accident and are hospitalized for 3 days.